Trigger location-based alerts

 Accessing updated, local weather conditions; watching weather as it happens in real time; and receiving prompt alerts on a web-based system during weather events is significant.
 It enables us to respond more efficiently in providing information and making decisions that keep safety our number-one priority.Cyrus Callum

 of the Operations Department for the Greater Orlando Aviation Authority

 The Division of Highway Services is a branch of the county Department of Transportation (MCDOT).
 They're responsible for over 5,300 lane miles, 70,000 parking spaces, and 78 transit routes in Maryland's most populous county.
 Their proximity to the nation's capital also results in more tourists and business travelers on their roads.

 Due to their limited amount of winter weather equipment, MCDOT can only handle snowstorms up to 4 inches.
 To minimize disruptions for snowfall amounts higher than 4 inches, they need to rent extra equipment from private contractors.
 This must be done ahead of time before rival municipalities lock down the resources first.

-Real-time weather visualization from Sferic Maps helps MCDOT wind speed, radar, and temperature profiles to help forecast snowfall amounts.
+Real-time weather visualization from Sferic Maps helps MCDOT track wind speed, radar, and temperature profiles to help forecast snowfall amounts.
 These data points help them implement effective planning, clean-up, and recovery activities for winter weather events.